-Hike the Powers Island Trail on the banks of the Chattahoochee River, exploring Powers Island and the river’s rocky, boulder-filled banks.
+Hike the Powers Island Trail on the banks of the Chattahoochee River, exploring the historic Powers Island and the river’s rocky, boulder-filled banks.

 The Powers Island Trail is one of the lesser-traveled trails of Atlanta’s Chattahoochee National Recreation Area.
-Serene and sometimes deserted, this quiet hiking and running trail loops through beautiful riverside forest.
-The trail explores an island, an inlet, and the banks of the shoaling Chattahoochee River on a 2.5 mile trail loop near Vinings.
+Serene and sometimes deserted, this quiet hiking and running trail loops through a beautiful riverside forest.
+The trail explores an island, an inlet, and the banks of the shoaling Chattahoochee River on a 2.5-mile trail loop near Vinings.

-The Powers Island Trail crosses the bridge, setting foot on the island and hiking west toward the wide, shoaling Chattahoochee River.
-The island’s name shares roots with the nearby Powers Ferry Road: James Powers operated a ferry from the island during the early 1800s, providing access across the wide, whitewater-filled Chattahoochee River.
-Meeting the river’s banks at a kayak and canoe takeout, the trail swings northwest, following the river’s banks and hiking through densely vegetated forest.
-The trail reaches the northern tip of Powers Island, looping southeast to trace a shallow, smooth flowing inlet back toward the bridge.
+The trail meets the river’s banks at a kayak and canoe takeout and swings northwest, following the river’s banks and hiking through a densely vegetated forest.
+The trail reaches the northern tip of the island, looping southeast to trace a shallow, smooth flowing inlet back toward the bridge.

 The trail’s island loop completes at .7 mile, reaching and crossing the bridge.
 The hike crosses the parking area, departing from the park’s northeast trailhead.
 The trail runs an old gravel roadbed, hiking through a forest studded with large rock outcrops and old stacked-stone walls.

-The Powers Island Trail courses through a number of trails on the river’s shore.
-Two parallel trails follow the contours of the Chattahoochee River, offering wide-open river views after passing Powers Island at 1 mile.
-Hike side trails, departing trail left, for the best views.
+The route follows a number of trails on the river’s shore.
+Two parallel trails follow the contours of the Chattahoochee River, offering wide-open river views after passing the island at 1 mile.
+Hike side trails, departing on the trail’s left, for the best views.

-Departing the ridge at 2 miles, the hike levels elevation and traces the shores of the Chattahoochee River on the Powers Island Trail, crossing several bridges and catching views of Powers Island across the inlet.
-The hike reaches the parking area trailhead at 2.5 miles, completing the hike.
+Departing the ridge at 2 miles, the hike levels and retraces the shores of the Chattahoochee River, crossing several bridges and catching views of the island across the inlet.
+The hike reaches the parking area trailhead at 2.5 miles, finishing the adventure.